 I ducked.
 “That’s not so bad, is it?”

 “Nah, lots of customers have a regular order,” Gloria said.
 “It’s a comfort thing.
 No shame in that.”
 She scampered between counters, moving like a whirlwind in time with the machines.
 “You girls take a seat.
 I’ll bring your orders to you.”

 Tanya and her parents provided a home away from home, but the Lovin’ Spoonful came a close second.
 It seemed strange that a place of business should foster such spiritual connection.
 Even though we were young, even if we were less than normal, we had permission to exist.
 That alone meant the world.

 We sat across from each other on leather cubic sofas separated by a coffee table.
 The window looked out to the pavilion and the white humanities building of the college.
 Tanya ruminated upon it, and the particular meaning to her.

 “Excited for next year?”

 She shook her head.
 “If I get in, yeah.”
 Doubt was so unlike her.
 I guess even Tanya wasn’t perfect.

 “You’re going to make a great psychologist,” I said.
 She once called herself a meathead, having more in common with Adrian than Freud, but I knew better.
 I reached out and stroked her arm.
 “Besides, it’s not all about book smarts.
 You’re the most caring person I know, and the field needs that.”

 Tanya forced a smile and nodded.
 She could deny it all she liked, but it was true.

 Our orders arrived at the table, delivered by someone we’d yet to encounter.
 Tanya was awestruck with the lithe figure.
 Their lime green pompadour existed to spite physics.
-There was something about her; alien, unnerving from my end, but fascinating on the other side of the table.
+There was something about them; alien, unnerving from my end, but fascinating on the other side of the table.